House of Stratford: Earls of Aldborough

-The Stratford Cannings and Viscount Stratford de Redcliffe
+Stratford Cannings and Viscount Stratford de Redcliffe

 Abigail Stratford was the daughter of Robert Stratford, progenitor of the Irish Stratfords.
 In 1697 she married George Canning, and in 1703 they had a son, named Stratford Canning.
 He had a son sometime after 1734, also named Stratford Canning, who had a son in 1786, also named Stratford Canning, who was created 1st Viscount Stratford de Redcliffe on 24 April 1852.